theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-05_instructions.md

 3. Created and queried Azure Synapse Analytics
 4. Used PolyBase to load data into Azure Synapse Analytics

 > **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
 Document the Lab number, note the technology, Describe the issue, and what was the resolution.
 Save this document as you will refer back to it in a later module.
+In addition, pause the dedicated SQL pool when not in use.

 ## Exercise 1: Use Azure SQL Database